presslabs/particles/README.md

 ```
 yarn dev
 ```
+In case you wish to create custom icons, please fork this project.

-Have fun using these icons, or building your custom icons!
+Have fun using these icons, or building your custom ones!